iamhk12/Projects/WebProjects/MERN_USER-(MongoDB-expressJS-ReactJS-NodeJS)/README.md

 <br/>
 <br/>

-It also user middleware and dynamically generated cookies for authentication.
+It also user middleware and dynamically generated cookies for authentication.<br/>
 The user passwords are hashed in database for privacy as well as security.